 6. Chronic drinking may lead to brain damage.

-Heavy, chronic drinking changes the brain by damaging the brain’s frontal lobes and causing the brain decrease in size.
+Heavy, chronic drinking changes the brain by damaging the brain’s frontal lobes and causing the brain to decrease in size.

 7. Half of fatal car crashes for those aged 17-24 involve alcohol.